 Your Outlets Do Not Have GFCIs

-You are likely familiar with the “TEST” and “RESET” buttons on appliances and light switches, these GFCIs protect you from getting shocked in high moisture areas.
+You are likely familiar with the “TEST” and “RESET” buttons on appliances and light switches.
+These GFCIs protect you from getting shocked in high moisture areas.
 They are legally required to be placed in bathrooms, kitchens, and rooms that feature plumbing, as well as any electrified areas outside of your home.
-If you do not have these cheap, quick and easy devices in any of the listed areas, you could be at serious risk of being shocked.
+If you do not have these cheap, quick and easy devices in any of the listed areas, you could be at risk of being shocked.